Lightstreamer/Lightstreamer-example-3DWorld-client-javascript/README.md

 This demo shows how well the real-time positions of objects in a multiplayer 3D world can be delivered over WebSockets and HTTP via Lightstreamer Server.
 Particular attention is paid to aspects of real-time communication and opportunities to minimize the network bandwidth utilization.

-__To fully understand this demo, please read the article__: [Multiplayer 3D World Synchronization Through the Web](http://blog.lightstreamer.com/)
+__To fully understand this demo, please read the article__: [Optimizing Multiplayer 3D Game Synchronization Over the Web](http://blog.lightstreamer.com/2013/10/optimizing-multiplayer-3d-game.html)

 You can play online with the demo at [http://demos.lightstreamer.com/3DWorldDemo/](http://demos.lightstreamer.com/3DWorldDemo/)